-As you started out to search for your next home, you probably went through the recommended step of getting a mortgage pre-approval letter from your lender.
+As you started out to search for your next home, you probably went through the recommended step of getting a mortgage pre-approval letter from your lender, or from a website.
 But, if you have been looking for more than 30 days, have you touched base with your lender to be sure that the approval is still valid and that they will issue an updated letter when you find that perfect, dreamy New Orleans home?

 I’ve been working with a wonderful young man who is looking for his first home.
 He was approved for a loan with monthly payments he felt comfortable with and we started the search several months ago.
 Unfortunately, we are in a price range with some seriously stiff competition for homes that are not run down or needing complete renovation.
 We’ve kissed a lot of frogs and haven’t found a prince (or princess, in his case!) yet.

 So, last week a great little house came on the market.
 It’s in the area he wants to live in.
 It’s had numerous updates and upgrades and is in move-in ready condition.
 It’s priced just right and within his budget.
 Perfect, right?
 Wrong.